Thumbone1/Picture-Book/README.md

-Simply Download and follow the directions
+Simply Download, run 'main' in the dist folder, and follow the instructions.